LongMemEval: Benchmarking Chat Assistants on Long-Term Interactive Memory: Introduction

 Finally, we present a unified view for memory-augmented chat assistants.
 Leveraging \BENCHMARK, we comprehensively analyze memory design choices across three key execution stages—indexing, retrieval, and reading—and four control points: value, key, query, and reading strategy.
 Experimental insights identify several effective memory designs:

-\begin{itemize} \item (\Cref{section-value-results}) Instead of sessions, \textit{round} is the best granularity for storing and utilizing the interactive history.
-While further compression into individual user facts harms overall performance due to information loss, it improves the multi-session reasoning performance. \item (\Cref{section-key-results}) While using a flat index with the memory values themselves as the keys is a strong baseline, \textit{expanding} the keys with extracted user facts greatly facilitates both memory recall (4\% higher recall@$k$) and downstream question answering (5\% higher accuracy). \item (\Cref{section-query-results}) Simplistic memory designs perform poorly on temporal reasoning questions.
-We propose a simple \textit{time-aware} indexing and query expansion strategy to narrow down the search range, which improves the memory recall for the temporal reasoning by 7\%$\sim$11\%. \item (\Cref{section-reading-results}) Even with perfect memory recall, accurately reading the retrieved items is still non-trivial.
-Applying Chain-of-Note \citep{yu2023chain} and structured prompt format \citep{yin-etal-2023-read} improves the reading accuracy by as much as 10 absolute points across three LLMs. \end{itemize}
+\begin{itemize} \item (\Cref{section-value-results}) Instead of sessions, \textit{round} is the more optimal granularity for storing and utilizing the interactive history.
+While further compression into individual user facts harms overall performance due to information loss, it improves the multi-session reasoning accuracy. \item (\Cref{section-key-results}) While using a flat index with the memory values themselves as the keys is a strong baseline, further \textit{expanding} the keys with extracted user facts improves both memory recall {(9.4\% higher recall@$k$) and downstream question answering (5.4\% higher accuracy}). \item (\Cref{section-query-results}) Naive time-agnostic memory designs perform poorly on temporal reasoning questions.
+We propose a simple indexing and query expansion strategy to explicitly associate timestamps with facts and narrow down the search range, improving the memory recall for temporal reasoning {by 6.8\%$\sim$11.3\% when a strong LLM is employed for query expansion}. \item (\Cref{section-reading-results}) Even with perfect memory recall, accurately utilizing retrieved items is non-trivial.
+Applying Chain-of-Note \citep{yu2023chain} and structured data format \citep{yin-etal-2023-read} improves question answering accuracy by as much as 10 absolute points across three LLMs. \end{itemize}